BigBIueWhale/sanwu_lasers_magnet_connector/README.md

 The flashlight adapter can be ordered with an [Adapter for striker](#threads).
 This adapter is super useful because it's already threaded with male and female sides.

-The generic custom machined part has small holes, each 4.16mm in diameter and 3.30mm depth.
+The custom machined parts have small holes, each 3.30mm in depth.

 It just so happens that in practice, my choice of 3.30mm depth works with the [neodymium disc magnets](./docs/neodymium_magnets_amazon_listing.png) I chose, which according to the listing are **2mm in height** but apparently the [diameter is greater](./docs/amazon_magnet_diameter_not_as_advertized.jpg) and [height is less](./docs/amazon_magnet_height_not_as_advertized.jpg) than advertized.